Skip to content

 Dictionary Practice Exercises

 Dictionaries store data in key-value pairs.
-They’re perfect for looking up information quickly.
+They’re perfect for looking up information quickly and organizing related data.

 1. Create and Print a Dictionary